WCSH: News operation

 Newscasts were part of WCSH's schedule from its first television broadcasts in 1953, and the station was airing early evening and late evening newscasts by 1955.
-While the station typically trailed WGAN-TV/WGME in the news ratings for most of its history, this changed in February 1986, when WCSH surpassed WGME at 11 p.m. and tied channel 13 in the vital 6 p.m. news slot.
+While the station typically trailed WGAN-TV/WGME in the news ratings for most of its history, this changed in February 1986 when WCSH surpassed WGME at 11 p.m. and tied channel 13 in the vital 6 p.m. news slot.
 Later that year, the station would surpass WGME at 6 and proceed to do so for at least the next 16 years.
 This was aided by stability in its evening news team and NBC's strong national program lineup in the 1990s.
-On-air talent like Pat Callaghan, Cindy Williams, and meteorologist Joe Cupo remained on WCSH for years; Cupo left in 2016 after 37 years when Tegna offered voluntary retirement packages, while Williams retired in 2021 and Callaghan in 2022 after tenures of 32 and 43 years.
+On-air talent like anchors Pat Callaghan and Cindy Williams and meteorologist Joe Cupo were mainstays on channel 6 for years.
+Cupo left in 2016 after 37 years when Tegna offered voluntary retirement packages, while Williams retired in 2021 and Callaghan in 2022 after tenures of 32 and 43 years, respectively.

-News production from Bangor was slowly scaled back beginning in the late 1980s.
-While WCSH's newscasts had already aired on WLBZ in the mornings and on weekends since 1989, regional 5:30 and 11 p.m. newscasts were instituted in 2000 with split weather forecasts for each area, with WLBZ only airing its own 5 and 6 p.m. newscasts.
-WLBZ ceased producing separate local newscasts altogether on October 8, 2015; all newscasts on both stations now come from the WCSH studios, though Bangor viewers continue to see separate weather forecasts.
+From the 1980s onward, WLBZ's local operations were progressively cut back, a trend that accelerated after Gannett took over.
+While WLBZ had already simulcast WCSH's morning and weekend newscasts since 1989, regional 5:30 and 11 p.m. newscasts were instituted in 2000 with split weather forecasts for each area, with WLBZ only airing separate 5 and 6 p.m. newscasts.
+WLBZ ceased producing separate local newscasts altogether on October 8, 2015; all newscasts on both stations now originate from Portland, though Bangor viewers continue to see separate weather forecasts.
 The presence of WLBZ in the News Center Maine operation has resulted in a newscast with a stronger statewide news focus than its competitors in the Portland market.

 After The WB affiliate WPXT shut down its news department in fall 2002, WCSH and WLBZ entered into a news share agreement with that station, resulting in a nightly prime time newscast.
 The half-hour News Center at 10 moved to a digital subchannel of WCSH in 2008 when WPXT opted out of the arrangement, citing a lack of advertising support.
 In the early 2010s, WCSH tried its hand again at airing news for WPXT, with the addition of a 7 a.m. hour of WCSH's morning newscast branded as News Center Morning Report Xtra.

 Non-news programming

 From 2000 until the host's retirement in 2019, the News Center Maine stations aired human interest and outdoors program Bill Green's Maine; Green had gotten his start at WLBZ before moving to Portland and WCSH in 1981.
+Reruns now air weekdays at 12:30PM, replacing Tegna's now-canceled in-house talk show Daily Blast Live.

-WCSH debuted 207, a weeknight lifestyle and entertainment magazine aired weeknights at 7 p.m., in 2003.
+WCSH debuted 207, a weeknight lifestyle and entertainment magazine aired weeknights at 7 pm, in 2003.
+It was named for the state's area code, 207.

 Subchannels

-The station's digital signal is multiplexed:
+WCSH's transmitter is located on Winn Mountain in Sebago.
+The station's signal is multiplexed: